lc512k/exercise-server-client/1_starter/README.md

 ##Client App

-Run any HTTP server to serve your client-rendered site such as `SimpleHTTPServer`:
+Run any HTTP server to serve your client-rendered site, such as `SimpleHTTPServer`:
 ```
 cd starter/client-rendered/
 python -m SimpleHTTPServer 8000